TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Client.isCompatibleWith(minimumVersion: string)

-Succeeds iff the currently connected to TriplyDB instance has a version that is identical to or higher than the given minimum version.
+Succeeds if and only if the currently connected to TriplyDB instance has a version that is identical to or higher than the given minimum version.

 ##### Arguments